Originally Posted June 2013. Updated November 2021.

 The Comment is Negative but Civil:

 Many customers who choose to air their grievances on businesses’ social media pages do so in a very civilized manner.
 These customers deserve to have their voices heard.
-Not only should you leave these comments up, you should respond to them apologizing for the customers’ perceived bad experiences and ask how you can make it up to them.
+Not only should you leave these comments up, you should respond to them apologizing for the customers’ perceived bad experiences and ask how you can make it up to them, providing them with a way to continue the conversation offline.
+Remember: Your responses to negativity are not just for the original commenter.
+Everyone else who comes across your posts and reviews will be watching carefully to see how you handle feedback and take care of disgruntled customers.

 The Comment Mentions a Competitor: